 It can take time for many of the following remedies to be effective.
 It will also take time for you to get into the habit of consistently applying them.
 Be compassionate with yourself and allow up to three months of consistent application before you decide whether or not they are working.

-1.)
-Know your triggers, note them down, and avoid them.
+Note your triggers down, and avoid them.
 Here are five questions to ask yourself:

 - What time was it when the flash occurred?